syneva-runyan/onto-real-life/README.md

 ## ABOUT

 ### Code Base
 The basic for this project's code base was initially taken from Stanko's React-redux-webpack2 boilerplate found at <https://github.com/Stanko/react-redux-webpack2-boilerplate>.
+The build has since been extensively edited.

 Because state management is not extensively needed in this project currently, I've deleted the Redux portion of the boilerplate.